Q1. What are the ICD-10 final rule compliance requirements?

 Q3.
 How should we file a claim that includes services before and after October 1, 2015?

 A3.
 Claims cannot be submitted with a mix of ICD-9 and ICD-10 codes.
 Claims submitted with both will be rejected.
-To determine how to file services, refer to the tables in CMS ruling (CR #7492).
-Wellmark will communicate any deviations from the CMS guidance in future issues of BlueInk and our ICD-10 Diagnosis and Procedure Codes page on Wellmark.com.
+To determine how to file services, please refer to Wellmark’s ICD Span Billing Guide .

 Q4.
 What is the last date Wellmark will accept ICD-9 codes?

 A4.
-For most Wellmark members, you currently have 365 days from the date of service to file a claim for the first time.
-This means that services provided, for example, on September 30, 2015, must be filed by September 30, 2016, which will be the last date a new claim can be submitted with an ICD-9 code.
+For most Wellmark members, you currently have 180 days from the date of service to file a claim for the first time (e.g., a service provided on Sept.
+30, 2015, must be filed by March 30, 2016).
+The service occurred before Oct.
+1, 2015, so it would be filed with an ICD-9 code.
 Wellmark's timely filing guideline includes a few exceptions, including Medicare supplement and BlueCard® claims (for members whose coverage is with a Blue Plan in another state), etc. See the Claims Filing section of our Wellmark Provider Guide for specific timely filing information.
-Please note: Effective January 1, 2015 the timely filing guidelines will be changing from 365 days to 180 days; refer to the Claims Filing section of the Provider Guides and your contract for additional details.

 Q5.
 Will both electronic and paper claims require ICD-10 coding?

 Q6.
-If we transmit electronic claims, do we need to make any interface or other technical adjustments to assure complete and accurate transmissions?
+If we transmit electronic claims, do we need to make any interface or other technical adjustments to ensure complete and accurate transmissions?

 Q7.
 Will rebills have to be recoded with ICD-10 codes?

 A7.
-Rebilling a claim would not change which coding system is utilized since the rebilled claim would not have a change to the date of service.
-The date of service or discharge is the determining factor to which ICD coding system is utilized in processing a claim.
+Rebilling a claim would not change which coding system is used because the rebilled claim would not have a change to the date of service.
+The date of service or discharge is the determining factor regarding which ICD coding system is used in processing a claim.

-A9.
-Will you be rejecting or denying claims for unspecified diagnoses codes?
+A8.
+Will Wellmark reject or deny claims for unspecified diagnoses codes?

-Q9.
-No, we did not add any new edits that restrict the use of unspecified codes.
+Q8.
+No. Wellmark has not added any new edits that restrict the use of unspecified codes.
 However, codes must be considered valid per HIPAA 5010 standards.
 For example, H43 would be rejected as a non-valid code.
 H43.00 would be considered valid and accepted for an unspecified diagnosis code.